What is Body Composition?

 And expect the process to be slow.

-It is best to take measurements at the same time each day, but whatever time of day you measure your body fat, try to allow about three hours after rising, eating or hard exercise.
+Importantly, it is best to take measurements at the same time each day, but whatever time of day you measure your body fat, try to allow about three hours after rising, eating or hard exercise.

-Water, Weight and Body Fat
+Water, Weight and Body Composition